 What is the value of an idea?
 A billion or zero?
 I have been thinking about this question a lot lately.
 A good idea can transform a whole industry.
 In any organisation you will constantly encounter ideas from many different people but which ones should you pursuit?
-Smart companies usually have some sort of filtering process where the most qualified ideas are being developed.
+Smart companies usually have some sort of filtering process where the most qualified ideas are being tested before developed.
 But an idea can also be bad.
-In the worst case following the wrong idea can bankrupt you.
-Look at Nokia betting on their Symbian system.
-Or Kodak, betting on their idea for printed pictures.
-So what is a good idea?
+In the worst case following the wrong idea can bankrupt you so AB-testing is a must whenever that is possible.

 As I work with lots of data daily my main vantage point is through data.
 First of all you need to find the right numbers in a ton of data.
 Second you need to truly understand how your user views your product.
 Third you need to keep a close eye on technology and how it can be used to improve your customer’s experience.
 So if someone throws an idea at a meeting ask him these three questions: